Frequently asked questions

 Do I have to pay for a programme?

-Please note that there is a cloakroom charge at the Snellman Hall.
+Please note that there also is a cloakroom charge at the Musik centre Snellman.
 The money goes to support the local associations that take it in turns to do cloakroom duty.